nitishbagul/nutrinfo-api-capstone/README.md

 # NutrInfo-api-capstone

-Nutrinfo lets you find your favorite recipies with essesntial nutritional information.
+Nutrinfo lets you find your favorite recipes with essential nutritional information.
 It uses Edamam recipe search API with which you can search over 1.5 million English and 200,000 Spanish recipes.

 # Screenshots
 ![Landing page screen shot](https://github.com/nitishbagul/nutrinfo-api-capstone/blob/master/screenshots/nutrinfo-welcome.png)